HilscherAutomation/netPI-nodered/README.md

 The container starts Node-RED automatically when started.

-Open Node-RED in your browser with `http://<netPI-ip-address>:1880` (NOT https://) e.g. `http://192.168.0.1:1880`.
+Node-RED supports https secured web communication only.
+Open it in your browser with `https://<netPI-ip-address>:1880` e.g. `https://192.168.0.1:1880`.

-Node-RED will ask you for a login.
-Logon to it with any user account (at least `admin`) you have created on netPI using its control panel.
+Node-RED is protected against unauthorized access and will ask you for a login.
+Login with any user credentials (at least `admin`) created on netPI in the control panel settings.

 #### Tips & Tricks